Conservative Hybrid Fund: Invest in Conservative Hybrid funds

 What is a Conservative Hybrid Fund - Meaning of Conservative Hybrid Mutual Funds

 Conservative Hybrid Mutual Funds a specified category of mutual fund schemes amongst the hybrid funds investing predominantly in debt instruments.
 As per the Securities & Exchange Board of India (SEBI) guidelines, a conservative hybrid fund can invest 75% to 90% of its portfolio in debt securities and the rest in equity securities.
 With such an investment pattern, conservative hybrid fund returns are also reasonable but coupled with relatively lower investment risk.

 Since they invest predominantly in debt, such funds are instrumental in lowering portfolio volatility.
 Further, with partial equity exposure, investors get equipped with the potential of better returns for their investments.
 Such funds are suited for investors with an investment horizon of two to three years.

 With predominant investment in fixed income debt securities, such funds allow the stability of returns for the investors.
 However, considering the lower risk-reward trade-off, the investors should stay reasonable with their return expectations.
 The primary focus of such funds is to maintain portfolio stability.

 At the same time, partial investment exposure is also allowed for equities for the investors to gain from the long-term potential of equity investments.
 Such funds are suitable for retail investors who are new to investing, as these funds allow stability and reasonable returns with lower volatility.

-The investors may consider investing in such funds with an investment horizon of 2-3 years.
-Investments in such funds with an extended holding period may also make them eligible for indexation benefit while calculating the taxable gains, thereby reducing the effective tax impact and, consequently, higher post-tax returns.
+Investors may consider investing in such funds with an investment horizon of 2-3 years.
+Investments in such funds with an extended holding period may also make them eligible for indexation benefits while calculating the taxable gains, thereby reducing the effective tax impact and, consequently, higher post-tax returns.